rhagelstrom/FG-Forge-Updater/README.md

 Herein lies a Python module that will upload builds to the FantasyGrounds Forge automatically via automation of a Chrome browser instance.

+> [!WARNING]
+> At the moment, this will only work for the first page of 100 items found on a Forge account.

 ## Getting Started

 To run this code, you'll need to have Python 3.9, 3.10, 3.11, or 3.12 installed on your machine.
 You'll also need to